dirkbeer/ism_wardriving/README.md

 I've tried to be complete, but there may be errors and ommission, so the code is provided as is.

-Provided as open source under the [MIT License](https://github.com/dirkbeer/ism_wardriving/raw/main/LICENSE)
+Provided open source under the [MIT License](https://github.com/dirkbeer/ism_wardriving/raw/main/LICENSE)

 Copyright ©2023 Dirk Beer